What Is an Adjudicatory Hearing?

 If the prosecutor believes that an adjudicatory hearing is appropriate, the prosecutor will file formal charges (usually called a petition) against the juvenile.
 The court will then begin the adjudicatory hearing process.
 Like the criminal process, this typically involves an initial hearing where the prosecutor formally charges the juvenile, as well as an evidentiary hearing where the court determines if there is enough evidence to prove that the juvenile committed the offense.

-Unlike most criminal trials, adjudicatory hearings are typically held only in front of the judge, not a judge and jury.
+Unlike most criminal trials, adjudicatory hearings are typically held only in front of the judge, not a jury.
 During the hearing, the prosecutor must present evidence to show the juvenile committed the offense.
 The accused juvenile will also have a defense attorney who can present evidence and defend against the claims made by the prosecution.

 If the court determines that the juvenile committed the offenses, it will declare the juvenile delinquent (similar to an adult conviction).
 Once the court finds that the juvenile is delinquent, it will then make a dispositional ruling.
 A disposition is very much like a sentence in a criminal case.
+Depending on the circumstances of the crime and the laws of the state, a disposition could include a fine, restitution for damaged property, probation, confinement to a juvenile detention facility, probation, community service, or other penalties as the court deems appropriate.

 Juveniles accused of a crime have the right to be represented by an attorney.
 Even though the juvenile justice system is not the same as the criminal justice system, anyone accused of a crime needs to talk to a criminal defense attorney as soon as possible.
 Whether you are a juvenile accused of a crime, or that juvenile’s parent or guardians, talking to an attorney in your area who understands how the local juvenile justice courts and prosecutors work is the only way to ensure that your rights are protected.